Japan Typhoon Season: What You Need to Know

 1. Are typhoons dangerous in Tokyo?

 While typhoons can reach Tokyo, its infrastructure makes it much safer than coastal areas.
-You may experience disruptions and minor damage, but it is unlikely to be too severe.

 2. When is the best time to visit Japan?